A New Year’s party in an upscale Swiss ski resort turned deadly. Here’s what we know

 ™ & © 2026 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s James Legge, Sandi Sidhu, Ivana Kottasova, Charlotte Reck, Sophie Tanno and Camille Knight contributed reporting.
+CNN’s James Legge, Sandi Sidhu, Ivana Kottasova, Charlotte Reck, Sophie Tanno, Camille Knight and Tori B. Powell contributed reporting.